publishpress/PublishPress-Future/readme.txt

 * CHANGED: Moved the Post Types settings tab to the first position, #619;
 * CHANGED: Simplify the name of actions on taxonomy related actions, adding the actual name of the taxonomy, #294;
 * CHANGED: Change the text on the Status column in the Future Actions list, from "Pending" to "Scheduled", #661;
+* CHANGED: Fixed typos and improved the text in the Post Types settings tab, #659;
 * FIXED: Fix consistency on radio buttons alignment on the settings page;
 * FIXED: Hides the legacy cron event field from Diagnostics and Tools settings tab if no legacy cron event is found;
 * FIXED: Fix the "Change Status to Trash action" on custom post types, #655;